Nagula-Lahari/Elevate-labs-SQL-task3/README.md

- Writing Basic SELECT Queries
-This repository contains  The objective of this task is to demonstrate the ability to extract data from one or more tables using various SELECT query clauses.
+**SQL Developer Internship - Task 3: Writing Basic SELECT Queries** This repository contains the SQL script for Task 3 of the SQL Developer Internship.
+The objective of this task is to demonstrate the ability to extract data from one or more tables using various SELECT query clauses.

-Table of Contents
+**Table of Contents**
 Project Objective

 Tools Used

-Deliverables
+**
+Deliverables**

 SQL Script Overview

 Setup and Execution

-Interview Questions & Answers
+**Interview Questions & Answers**

-Project Objective
+**Project Objective**
 The main objective of this task is to gain a clear understanding of how to retrieve data from a relational database.
 This includes:

 Selecting all columns (SELECT *) or specific columns.